dineshmenon/pubrepo/conf2/Securing-PG.md

 - All traffic to and from other postgresql service instances gets blocked, thus compromised and others are insulated.
 - Necessary rules are applied to prevent *__ICMP__* based attacks.

-### Isolation among processes in a service instance
+### Isolation among processes in a PostgreSQL-as-a-Service instance
-Every VM in a postgreSQL service instance runs postgresql related processes as well other supporting and required processes in the operating system.
-In order to make sure that postgreSQL process is sufficiently isolated from others, following security hardening measures are taken :

-- Each postgreSQL instance runs as a *__non-root user__* with access enough to access the resources required for postgreSQL processes to execute, thereby relying on DAC (Discretionary Access Control) mechanism.
-So even if the postgreSQL process(es) gets compromised (demo to showcase this point using reverse shell hack), access will be limited to postgreSQL resources .
+- Each postgreSQL instance runs as a *__non-root user__* with access enough to access the resources required for postgreSQL processes to execute, thereby relying on DAC (Discretionary-Access-Control).

 - In order to provide further isolation and a mechanism for supporting access control security policies, including  mandatory access controls (MAC), *__SELinux__* is used.
 Here each postgres process is confined to the required set of files, port (bind and connect) and other resources by enforcing mandatory access control policies.
-Thus even if the user is compromised, only the process with the right labelling would be able to access the files (resources).

 ### Limiting resource usage at process level

-In order to make sure that all processes including postgreSQL process in the service instance VM gets the required share of resources (CPU, file descriptors), *__getrlimit()__* and *__setrlimit()__* functions are used.
-This guarantees that the usage of the process is limited and postgresql processes will not get hogged by other processes in the system.
+In order to limit usage and to make sure that postgres processes aren't hogged for resources (CPU, file descriptors), *__getrlimit()__* and *__setrlimit()__* functions are used.

 ### Limiting access to system calls using seccomp

-Each of the processes in the postgreSQL service instance is sandboxed so that they can only make use of the required system calls.
-This is done using *__seccomp__*, one of the efficient ways of filtering system calls which is in turn based on BPF (Berkeley Packet Filter, a programmable packet filtering and classification system that runs within the kernel).
-Thus even if a process is compromised, seccomp restricts the usage of system calls to the bare minimum required.
+Processes in PostgreSQL-as-a-Service service instance is sandboxed such that they can only make use of required system calls.
+This is done using *__seccomp__*, one of the efficient ways of filtering system calls which is in turn based on BPF (Berkeley-Packet-Filter).